Quantum Mpemba effect in quasiperiodic systems: Introduction

 This work is organized as follows.
 Section \ref{S2} studies the model with diagonal and off-diagonal modulations and gives out the localization phase diagram.
-Section \ref{S3} studies the thermodynamical applications of the quantum Otto cycle with the quasiperiodic system being the working medium.
 Section \ref{S4} studies the delocalization-localization transition of the steady state after considering the bond dissipations.
 Section \ref{S5} reveals the phenomenon of quantum Mpemba effect and puts forward a hypothesis to explain the cause of this phenomenon.
 A summary is presented in Sec.~\ref{S6}.